 Chartered Flights to Torngat Mountains Base Camp

-The Torngat Mountains Base Camp offers packaged excursions that include air travel from Goose Bay, N.L., to Saglek, N.L., (via Nain) and boat transport from Saglek, N.L., to the Base Camp, which is located at St. John’s Harbour in Saglek Bay.
-Packages include round-trip air transport from Goose Bay to Saglek, boat transfer from Saglek to Torngat Mountains Base Camp & Research Station, all meals, tent accommodation, and guided excursions depending on the package purchased.
+The Torngat Mountains Base Camp offers packaged excursions that include air travel from Goose Bay, N.L., to Saglek, N.L., and boat and/or helicopter transportation from Saglek, N.L., to the Base Camp, which is located at St. John’s Harbour in Saglek Bay.
+Packages include round-trip air transport from Goose Bay to Saglek, boat and/or helicopter transfer from Saglek to Torngat Mountains Base Camp & Research Station, all meals, tent accommodation, and guided excursions depending on the package purchased.

-The chartered flights are available from mid-July until early September of each year.
-Call 1-855-TORNGAT (1-855-867-6428) extension 26 or email firstname.lastname@example.org for additional information or inquires about charter schedules and availability for the upcoming season.
+The chartered flights are available for the 2021 season Call 1-709-635-4336 or email firstname.lastname@example.org for additional information or inquires about charter schedules and availability for the upcoming season.